| name | functional |

 console.log(updatedUser.permissions);

-Use readonly on all data structure properties and ReadonlyArray<T> for arrays so the compiler enforces this.
-For the full catalog of mutations and their immutable alternatives, load resources/immutability-catalog.md.
+Use readonly on data that is intended to be immutable and ReadonlyArray<T> for immutable arrays so the compiler enforces that contract.
+Encapsulated mutable accumulators, caches, and adapter state are acceptable when they do not leak mutation into the domain contract.
+For common mutations and immutable alternatives, load resources/immutability-catalog.md.

 Functional Light